 - Avoid infections that contribute to cancer: Some viruses can cause or contribute to the development of cancer.
 These viruses are called oncogenic viruses.
 It’s estimated that viruses account for about 20 percent of cancers.
 And there may be more oncogenic viruses that experts aren’t aware of yet.

 - Avoid exposure to industrial and environmental toxins such as asbestos fibres, benzene, aromatic amines, and polychlorinated biphenyls (PCBs).

 Cancer Support Groups In Malaysia

 Support groups provide a safe space for families and loved ones to share and learn from different individuals and cancer who have been through similar challenges and to encourage others who are still in remission.

 We wrote an article about the various support groups you can find in Malaysia.
 You can read more here.

 Caring For Cancer Survivors

 Taking care of family members or individuals with cancer can be physically or emotionally trying for their caregivers, especially since they would be the ones who see the changes first hand, happening to the person they love right before their eyes.

-At Homage, we have cared for individuals post-cancer through our care services such as personal care with healthy meals, simple exercises and assisting in medications so that individuals are able to carry out their day-to-day as seamless as possible; with grace, comfort and dignity.
+At Homage, we have cared for individuals post-cancer through our care services such as personal care with healthy meals, simple exercises, and assisting in medications so that individuals are able to carry out their day-to-day as seamlessly as possible; with grace, comfort, and dignity.